soft-coded/instruoapp/README.md

 * After signing in, the user can or cannot post news depending upon whether the user decided to be an Admin or not.
 Admins will have a *Create Post* button on the right side of the homepage.
 * After the post is made, the user will be redirected to the post's own page.
 This page can also be accessed by clicking **Read More** on the respective post on the homepage.
 * Any user (whether admin or not) can like any post by going to the post's page.
 But only the user who actually made that post can delete it.
+* Users can log out by clicking on **Log Out** on the homepage navbar.
-* Signed Out users can log in by clicking on the **Log In** button on the navbar. **Log In with google will also not work, obviously.**
+* Logged out users can log back in by clicking on the **Log In** button on the homepage navbar. **Log In with google will also not work, obviously.**
-* Every user has a *Profile* page which can be accessed using the **Profile** button on the navbar.
-* The profile page shows all details about the user, including all the posts that the user has liked.
+* Every user has a *profile* page which can be accessed using the **Profile** button on the navbar.
+The profile page shows all details about the user, including all the posts that the user has liked (the required cart system).

+## Conclusion
 I think that about sums it up.
 I am sure you are going to pick me, after all I have made this web app so sexy (**not in terms of looks**).
+I would like to mention that the code I have used in the backend of this web app is entirely by me.
+I have not used any help from someone else or the internet (minus the docs, stack overflow (bless that website) and the almighty google.co.in.
+I am starting to think that I haven't really written anything by myself lul).
 Anyway, this was a lot of fun, now I am going back to sleep.
 I need those sweet sweet 13 hours of sleep in a day.